-Noah was drunk on wine in Genesis 9:21 leading to being sodomized by his youngest son where he ended up cursing his son, Ham.
+Noah was drunk on wine in Genesis 9:21 leading to being looked at while being naked (sexual sin) and possibly sodomized by his youngest son, Ham.
+Noah ended up cursing Ham’s son, Canaan.
 The first mention of wine shows us the dangers of getting drunk

 Lot was drunk and raped (Gen 19),

 Leviticus 10:9, Numbers 6:3, Deut 29:6, 32:33, Judges 13:4, 7, 14; 1 Samuel 1:14, Isaiah 5:22, Romans 14:21, Eph 5:18, 1 Tim 3:3 support not drinking wine or strong drink.

 Christ refused to drink it (Mark 15:23) opting instead for vinegar

 Washing garments (Gen. 49:11) and links WINE and BLOOD of grapes (more later)